About Tyron Hyde

 For example:

 A Sydney client of ours settled on a one-bedroom Chatswood unit on June 25th last year.
-The property was brand new and the purchase price was $850,000.
-Yet, their total tax deduction, which was for five days only, was more than $5,000.
+Because the property was brand new, they were able to unlock substantial new property depreciation benefits.
+In fact, with a purchase price of $850,000, their total tax deduction for just five days amounted to more than $5,000.

 “What’s the catch?”
 I hear you ask.
 Well, there isn’t one!
 The ability to make such a significant deduction for just a short period of time is due to the immediate write-off and low-pooling of items that are classified as plant and equipment.